Code-Institute-Submissions/alandoherty95-reciprocate-app/TESTING.md

-- Recipe Types page is not displaying, only accessible for admin, enable admin function for username: aland
+- Categories page is not displaying, only accessible for admin, enable admin function for username: admin